by Grant Lingel

 For small businesses, new technology and software make administration easier and efficiency more attainable.
 By making it possible to store all aspects of a business in the cloud, workers are able to organize in a way that was impossible in a world where Post-it notes and whiteboards were the alternatives.

 Using customer relationship management (CRM) technology is essential for businesses to engage with their clients.
 The software can be used to organize sales and marketing efforts, improve customer service tactics and support, implement time management strategies and much more.

 The idea of CRM is nothing new.
 In fact, it has been around as long as people have been making transactions.
 Ages ago, CRM was simply a sheet of paper used by a businessperson to track sales, manage inventory and keep tabs on customer relations.

-Today, CRM technology is a sophisticated twist on that age-old principle.
+Today, CRM technology such as Keap is a sophisticated twist on that age-old principle.
 By adding all data to the cloud, companies and employees are able to share, track and analyze all information at any time, from anywhere.

 Companies that apply CRM technology to their everyday practice experience numerous benefits, helping them become more productive, efficient and profitable.

 Time management keeps workers on track, allowing set goals to be reached in a successful manner.

 Not knowing how to manage time is detrimental to completing tasks and staying focused.
 Multi-tasking, while seen by some as a good way to get a lot done quickly, has been proven to make workers less productive (and dumber).
 Being able to focus on certain tasks for certain periods of time is a much more efficient way of doing business.